atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

     * `git config --global core.autocrlf input`
     * `git config --global push.default current`

-1. Unzip your new MIB bundle to e.g. `/tmp/vendorname` (vendor name must exist in netdisco-mibs or be new)
+1. Unzip your new MIB bundle to e.g. `/tmp/vendorname`
 1. Assuming you have a `git clone` of the repo, set your `MIBHOME` environment variable to that location.
 1. `cd $MIBHOME`
 1. `git checkout -b initials-vendorname-description` (your initials, the vendor, a description)